-'''

-call(void .move(, int)) and call( Point.(int, )) are independent w.r.t. to programs which do not contain call sites corresponding to the unification of the two patterns (i.e., call(void Point.move(int, int))). ■
+ASPECTJ: The two crosscuts call(void \.move(\, int)) and call(\ Point.\(int, \)) are independent w.r.t. to programs which do not contain call sites corresponding to the unification of the two patterns (i.e., call(void Point.move(int, int))).

-'''

-3.3 Semantic Crosscuts
+3.3Semantic Crosscuts

 Most of the crosscuts we have considered so far match syntactic information such as method calls, etc. As already suggested, crosscuts can also match semantic information, such as dynamic values.
-For instance, the rule that matches only join points where the first argument of move is zero can be expressed as $x_1.move(0,x_3) \triangleright I$ .
+For instance, the rule that matches only join points where the first argument of move is zero can be expressed as $x_1$ .move $(0, x_3) > I$ .
 In general, the dynamic information must be encoded as terms in join points.
 For example, let us consider the crosscut that matches method calls to move if the value of the first argument of the call is even.
 A simple solution would be to instrument the insert with a test, such as